Dark social media: Defining "Dark Social"

-Dark social media, dark social, or dark traffic, are social shares that do not contain any digital referral information about the source.
-The idea is generally used by web analytics as well as in online advertising.
-In contrary to the sharing on social networking service like Facebook, which is done publicly, Dark social is done privately through IRC channels, emails, SMS or simply copy-and-paste and other ways of private sharing.
+Unlike sharing on a public social networking service like Facebook, dark social occurs privately through IRC channels, emails, SMS, or simply through copy-and-paste and other forms of private sharing.
 Not to confuse with deep web, dark social media is not about the content but the traffic of online sharing.
-These sharing activities will often come up under the name of direct, typed/bookmarked or other similar form in today's web analytic services.
-And in 2014, it is believed that Dark Social consisted of 69% of sharing activities globally, whereas Facebook only holds 23%.
+These sharing activities are often categorized as direct, typed/bookmarked, or in other similar forms in today's web analytics services.
+In 2014, it was believed that Dark Social accounted for 69% of sharing activities globally, while Facebook only accounted for 23%.

-However, the exact nature of dark social media is still unknown, as the word "dark" in the name itself suggests that unknown or can't-see is in the heart of the concept like dark energy in astronomy.
+The exact nature of dark social media is still unknown.
+The term "dark" in its name implies that it is associated with the unknown or the unseen, much like dark energy in astronomy.